Ferah7/ProgrammingAssignment2/README.md

 ## The two functions have the ability to store the matrix and its cached version.
 First, as per ##instruction, we assume that the matrix m is invertible.
-##makeCacheMatrix stores the matrix and its inverse.
+## The makeCacheMatrix stores the matrix and its inverse.
 It also is an easy and efficient way to recall ##the matrix and its inverse.
-##cacheSolve recalls the inverse of a matrix if it has already been computed.
+## The cacheSolve recalls the inverse of a matrix if it has already been computed.
 If the inverse hasn't ##been calculated previously, then it solves for it and stores it in cache

 makeCacheMatrix<- function(x = matrix((){
-        inv<-NULL ##this is where the inverted matrix would be set<-function(y){
+        inv<-NULL ## this is where the inverted matrix would be set<-function(y){
             x<<-y
         }